Catherine de' Medici: Dauphine

 As dauphine, Catherine was expected to provide a future heir to the throne.
 According to the court chronicler Brantôme, "many people advised the king and the Dauphin to repudiate her, since it was necessary to continue the line of France".
 Divorce was discussed.
 In desperation, Catherine tried every known trick for getting pregnant, such as placing cow dung and ground stags' antlers on her "source of life", and drinking mule's urine.
-On 19 January 1544, she at last gave birth to a son, named after King Francis.
+On 19 January 1544 she at last gave birth to a son, named after King Francis.

 After becoming pregnant once, Catherine had no trouble doing so again.
-She may have owed her change of fortune to the physician Jean Fernel, who may have noticed slight abnormalities in the couple's sexual organs and advised them how to solve the problem.
+She may have owed her change of fortune to the physician Jean Fernel, who allegedly noticed slight abnormalities in the couple's sexual organs and advised them how to solve the problem.
 However, he denied ever providing such advice.
 Catherine quickly conceived again and on 2 April 1545 she bore a daughter, Elisabeth.
-She went on to bear Henry a further eight children, seven of whom survived infancy, including the future Charles IX (born 27 June 1550); the future Henry III (born 19 September 1551); and Francis, Duke of Anjou (born 18 March 1555) and Claude (born 12 November 1547).
+She went on to bear Henry a further eight children, five of whom survived infancy: the future Charles IX (born 27 June 1550); the future Henry III (born 19 September 1551); and Francis, Duke of Anjou (born 18 March 1555), Claude (born 12 November 1547) and Margaret (born 14 May 1553).
 The long-term future of the Valois dynasty, which had ruled France since the 14th century, seemed assured.

 However, Catherine's ability to bear children failed to improve her marriage.
 About 1538, at the age of 19, Henry had taken as his mistress the 38-year-old Diane de Poitiers, whom he adored for the rest of his life.
 Even so, he respected Catherine's status as his consort.
 When King Francis I died on 31 March 1547, Catherine became queen consort of France.
 She was crowned in the Basilica of Saint-Denis on 10 June 1549.